mjclemente/sendgrid.cfc/README.md

 The `conditions` argument is an array of structs making up the search conditions that define this segment.
 Read [SendGrid documentation](https://sendgrid.api-docs.io/v3.0/contacts-api-segments/create-a-segment) for specifics on how to segment contacts.

-The `listId` arguments indicates the list from which to make this segment.
+The `listId` argument indicates the list from which to make this segment.
 Not including this ID will mean your segment is created from the main contactdb rather than a list.

 #### `listSegments()`
 Retrieve all of your segments.